tsahiduek/ai-on-eks/website/docs/blueprints/inference/inference-charts.md

 Before deploying the inference charts, ensure you have:

-- Kubernetes cluster with GPU or AWS Neuron nodes
+- Amazon EKS cluster with GPU or AWS Neuron nodes ([JARK-stack](../../infra/ai-ml/jark.md) for a quick start)
 - Helm 3.0+
 - For GPU deployments: NVIDIA device plugin installed
 - For Neuron deployments: AWS Neuron device plugin installed